+Adjuvant tamoxifen therapy.
 Adjuvant chemotherapy is not routinely employed for patients with DCIS.
-In NSABP B-24, 1,804 women with DCIS treated with lumpectomy and irradiation were randomly assigned to receive placebo or tamoxifen.
-At a median follow-up of 74 months, women in the tamoxifen group had fewer breast cancer events than those in the placebo group (8.2% vs 13.4%; P = .0009).
+In the NSABP B-24 trial, 1,804 women with DCIS treated with lumpectomy and irradiation were randomly assigned to receive placebo or tamoxifen.
+At a median follow-up of 74 months, women in the tamoxifen group had fewer breast cancer events than did those in the placebo group (8.2% vs 13.4%; P = .0009).
 Tamoxifen decreased the incidence of both ipsilateral and contralateral events.
 The risk of ipsilateral invasive cancers was reduced by tamoxifen, regardless of the presence or absence of comedo-necrosis or margin involvement.

-Ductal carcinoma Most cases of invasive carcinomas of the breast are ductal in origin.
+Most cases of invasive carcinomas of the breast are ductal in origin.
 Of the different histologic subtypes of ductal carcinoma that have been described, tubular, medullary, mucinous (colloid), and papillary subtypes have been associated with a favorable outcome.

-Lobular carcinoma Approximately 5% to 10% of invasive breast cancers are lobular in origin.
+Approximately 5% to 10% of invasive breast cancers are lobular in origin.
 This histology has been associated with synchronous and metachronous contralateral primary tumors in as many as 30% of cases.

 Multiple studies have demonstrated that patients with stage I breast cancer who are treated with either breast-conserving therapy (lumpectomy and radiation therapy) or modified radical mastectomy have similar disease-free and overall survival rates.

-enough to warrant mastectomy or the likelihood of an unacceptable cosmetic result is high.
+Patient selection.
+Specific guidelines must be followed when selecting patients for breast conservation.
+Patients may be considered unacceptable candidates for conservative surgery and radiation therapy either because the risk of breast recurrence following the conservative approach is significant enough to warrant mastectomy or the likelihood of an unacceptable cosmetic result is high.
 Some patients who are candidates for breast conservation can undergo breast MRI to identify sites of additional disease within the breast that may preclude breast-conserving treatment, although this is not a standard for evaluation.
+No study has documented an improved local recurrence or IBTR rate with MRI presurgical screening.
 Contraindications to breast-conserving surgery are listed in Table 1.

 Patients with collagen vascular disease may develop more severe reactions following radiation therapy.
-Although initial anecdotal reports demonstrated higher complication rates in patients with collagen vascular disease, a case-controlled study of patients with early-stage breast cancer showed higher complication rates only in those patients with scleroderma.
+Although initial anecdotal reports demonstrated higher complication rates in patients with collagen vascular disease, a case-controlled study of patients with early-stage breast cancer showed higher complication rates only in patients with scleroderma.
 Other case-controlled studies have also failed to demonstrate significantly higher complication rates in patients with collagen vascular disease undergoing radiation therapy.
 It appears that most patients without active significant collagen vascular diseases may be candidates for breast-conserving surgery and irradiation, although this approach remains controversial.

 In some instances, it is necessary to excise skin to obtain a negative surgical margin.
 This does not necessarily preclude the patient from undergoing breast-conserving therapy and does not mean the patient should have a poor cosmetic outcome.
 When skin must be removed to obtain a negative surgical margin, complex skin closures, such as V-Y advancement flaps or Z-plasties, can be utilized to enhance cosmesis.

-Patients with centrally located tumors Traditionally, patients who have centrally located tumors requiring excision of the nipple-areolar complex have not been offered the option of breast conservation.
+• Patients with centrally located tumors-Traditionally, patients who have centrally located tumors requiring excision of the nipple-areolar complex have not been offered the option of breast conservation.
 However, the cosmetic result achieved after local tumor excision that includes the nipple-areolar complex may not differ significantly from that obtained following mastectomy and reconstruction.

-of second primary tumors in the ipsilateral or contralateral breast.
-Other studies also indicate a trend toward higher rates of late local relapses in BRCA carriers.
+Smith et al demonstrated high rates of second primary tumors in the ipsilateral breast.
+This study from Yale suggested that if breast-conserving therapy is chosen, some prophylactic measures, such as selective estrogen receptor modulators or oophorectomy, might be considered to reduce the risk of second primary tumors in the ipsilateral or contralateral breast.
+Other studies also indicated a trend toward higher rates of late local relapses in BRCA carriers.
 Further studies are clearly warranted to assess the long-term risks and benefits of breast-conserving strategies in women harboring mutations in BRCA1 and BRCA2.

 Once the sentinel node(s) have been identified, they can be sent to pathology for frozen section or touch-prep analysis.